jarqprog/ArtGallery/README.md

 * exception handling, exception logging - DONE
 * add optimistic locking - DONE
 * add service and controllers for author domain
-* add service and controllers for user domain
+* add service and controllers for user domain - DONE
 * add users identification and authorisation (security), roles, privileges
 * add profiles
-* add user to picture and commentary methods (services, controllers)
+* add user to picture and commentary methods (services, controllers) - DONE
+* add hyper links
-* -- at this moment API will be finished
+* -- at this moment REST API will be finished
-* add simple frontend

-todo (future)
-* add better frontend
-* add auctions and online shop